Calibration and Correctness of Language Models for Code: Threats to Validity

 \section{Threats to Validity}

-We now discuss threats to validity of our results. \paragraph{Sample Size} While three of our datasets contain more than 900+ samples each, HumanEval and Defects4J datasets consist of only 164 and 120 samples, respectively.
+\paragraph{Sample Size \& Generalizability} While three of our datasets contain more than 800+ samples each, \textsc{HumanEval} and \textsc{Defects4J} datasets consist of only 164 and 120 samples, respectively.
 Results on these datasets may not generalize.
 However, we note that our study has a large and natural dataset for the \emph{line-level code completion} task, which has current practical importance.
-Given the noise and variance we observe, we recommend future work push towards larger and more natural in particular for Function Synthesis \& Program Repair.
+Given the noise and variance we observe, we recommend future work push towards larger and more natural datasets, in particular for Function Synthesis \& Repair.

+While some of our treatments (\eg few-shotting) suggest substantial improvements in skill score (\autoref{table:fewshot}), in other cases such as the different approaches to summarize per-token confidence differences, the differences are less clear.
+In future work, these differences could be judged more robustly using bootstrapped p-values and effect sizes.

-\paragraph{Artificial vs. real world data} For function synthesis, we used the popular HumanEval and MBPP function synthesis datasets.
-However, these datasets contain fairly small Python programs that may not represent real-world software development functions.
-However, our other datasets, such as DyPyBench and SStubs are quite representative of real-world, open-source GitHub projects.
-As seen in~\autoref{sec:result}, the models were best calibrated (highest SS) on the function synthesis task; but results on this task/dataset may not generalize to real-world programming.
-However, we did see some consistency in the results, between the code completion task and the function synthesis task: the $SS$ was positive for intrinsic confidence measures with OpenAI models.
-This suggests the possibility for calibrated decision-making in the quality control of LLM-generated code.
+\paragraph{Artificial \vs real world data} For function synthesis, we used the popular \textsc{HumanEval} and \textsc{MBPP} function synthesis datasets.
+These datasets contain small-ish Python programs that may not represent real-world software development functions.
+However, our other datasets, such as \textsc{DyPyBench} and \textsc{SStubs} are more representative of real-world, open-source GitHub projects.

-\paragraph{Implementation Issues} While efforts were taken for careful implementation, possible issues in implementation is always a threat.
-A known issue includes that a small number (<3/dataset-model) of CodeGen generations failed due to CUDA/OOM errors.
-A small number (<4/dataset-model) of values also encountered unexpected exceptions when evaluating test cases.
+\paragraph{Model Selection} Results might not generalize to all models, especially those with greatly differing training/finetuning or different architectures.

 \paragraph{Experimental Design} Our exploration is not exhaustive; other SE tasks and datasets also could benefit from calibration studies.
 Additionally, the specific prompts we used for this paper surely played a role in our findings.
 Other prompts or problem phrasings (such as different forms of context for line-level code completion) may yield different results.
-Regarding test flakiness: the test ``flake'' rate of DyPyBench is not zero, but is not unrealistic~\cite{luo2014empirical}.
-Additionally, conclusions may shift as models continue to scale and improve, with possibly emergent capabilities.
+Regarding test flakiness: the test ``flake'' rate of DyPyBench is not zero, but is quite low and not unrealistic~\cite{luoEmpiricalAnalysisFlaky2014a}.